PaPa31/hm/docs/site-generators/docusaurus/lunr-search-plugin.md

     ...
 ```

-## Workaround `e.handleSearchBarToggle is not a function`
+## `e.handleSearchBarToggle is not a function`

-<a href='https://github.com/lelouch77/docusaurus-lunr-search/issues/42' class='external'>github.com: #42</a>
+<a href='https://github.com/lelouch77/docusaurus-lunr-search/issues/42' class='external'>GitHub.com: #42</a>

-> Console error each time I click the searchbar
+> Console error each time I click the search bar

 ```console title="Browser's Console"
 TypeError: e.handleSearchBarToggle is not a function